verhovsky/books-futures-explained/src/0_1_2_generators_pin.md

 1. Pin does nothing special, it only prevents the user of an API to violate some assumtions you make when writing your (most likely) unsafe code.
 2. Most standard library types implement `Unpin`
-3. `Unpin` means it's OK for this type.
+3. `Unpin` means it's OK for this type to be moved even when pinned.
 4. If you `Box` a value, that boxed value automatcally implements `Unpin`.
-5. The absolute main use case for `Pin` is to allow self referential types
+5. The main use case for `Pin` is to allow self referential types
-6. The implementation behind objects that doens't implement `Unpin` is always unsafe
+6. The implementation behind objects that doens't implement `Unpin` is most likely unsafe
    1. `Pin` prevents users from your code to break the assumtions you make when writing the `unsafe` implementation
    2. It doesn't solve the fact that you'll have to write unsafe code to actually implement it

-To get a
+7. You're not really meant to be implementing `!Unpin`, but you can on nightly with a feature flag

 > Unsafe code does not mean it's litterally "unsafe", it only relieves the guarantees you normally get from the compiler.
 > An `unsafe` implementation can be perfectly safe to do, but you have no safety net.